rustamlatypov/tile-matching/README.md

-# A classic Tetris with a Pentis game expansion
+# Classic Tetris with a Pentis game expansion

 Project for the Aalto University course ELEC-A7151 - Object oriented programming with C++.